CORPORATE GOVERNANCE GUIDELINES

 - Chairman of the Board and Chief Executive Officer Positions

-The Board views the selection of the Chairman and the Chief Executive Officer (“CEO”) as one of its most important responsibilities.
+The Board views the selection of the Chairman and the CEO as one of its most important responsibilities.
 The Board should remain free to decide whether these positions should be held by the same person.
 The Board will thus be in a position to determine the best arrangement for the Company and its shareholders, given the changing circumstances of the Company and the composition of the Board.

 - Agendas for Board Meetings

 The Chairman is responsible for establishing the agenda for each Board meeting and for its distribution in advance of the meeting.
-In so doing, the Chairman shall consult with the CEO, if different from the Chairman, and Lead Director, who, along with other Independent Directors, may suggest additional agenda items and may raise, at any meeting, subjects that are not on the agenda.
+In so doing, the Chairman shall consult with the CEO, if different from the Chairman, and the Lead Director (as defined below), who, along with other independent directors, may suggest additional agenda items and may raise, at any meeting, subjects that are not on the agenda.